 TEXTURE The texture of a popsicle is just as important as the taste!
 If you prefer a drier, less sticky pop, then add fewer extra ingredients to the brewed tea.
 Unsweetened tea popsicles will be hard and have the smooth, glassy texture of ice cubes.
 The more sweetener you add, the softer and more bitable the texture will become.
 If you prefer a creamier pop, there's a variety of ingredients that can be added to achieve this.
 Pureed fruit, either fresh or frozen, can be mixed into the tea to give the popsicles a sorbet-like texture.
 Milk (cow, almond, soy, coconut, etc.), heavy cream, whipped cream, whipped aquafaba, coconut cream, yogurt, and condensed milk can all be mixed into the tea to create creamier, more ice-cream-like popsicles.

 MIX-INS There's so many ingredients that can be mixed into tea popsicles for added fun!
 Fruits like berries, bananas, apples, pineapples, melons, and citrus can be incorporated into the pops to make them more interesting, create more complex flavors, and give a satisfying crunch.
-Raisins, dried cranberries, granola, nuts, seeds, and toasted coconut flakes can give the popsicles a savory twist.
+Raisins, cherries, dried cranberries, granola, nuts, seeds, and toasted coconut flakes can give the popsicles a savory twist.
 Cookies and candies can make the popsicles sweeter, super fun, and more kid-friendly.
 Black tapioca pearls (boba) are an amazing option because they are both sweet and savory, and become satisfyingly chewy as the popsicles thaw.

 Now that you know all about what makes a great tea popsicle, here's how to make some!